All-Purpose Dipping Sauce

 - As a burger sauce

-- As a sauce on club sandwiches or these mini chicken and waffle sandwiches
+- As a sauce on club sandwiches, patty melts or these mini chicken and waffle sandwiches

-- As a dip for green bean fries, French fries or carrot fries
+- As a dip for green bean fries, French fries, carrot fries or polenta fries

 - As a dip for fried pickles (see photo above)